-- Specified entities of Russia which are subject to prohibition of exports, etc. (Link); and - Specified entities of Belarus which are subject to prohibition of exports, etc. (Link).
+- Specified entities of Russia which are subject to prohibition of exports, etc. (Link, Link); - Specified entities of Belarus which are subject to prohibition of exports, etc. (Link); and - Specified entities of countries other than Russia and Belarus which are subject to prohibition of exports, etc. (Link).